jimsalterjrs/sanoid/README.md

 + --no-clone-rollback

-	Does not rollback clones on target
+	Do not rollback clones on target

++ --no-rollback
+	Do not rollback anything (clones or snapshots) on target host

 + --no-resume